Corymbia confertiflora

-Corymbia confertiflora, commonly known as the broad-leaved carbeen or the rough leaf cabbage gum, is a species of tree that is endemic to northern Australia.
+Corymbia confertiflora, commonly known as broad-leaved carbeen or rough leaf cabbage gum, is a species of tree that is endemic to northern Australia.
 It has rough, tessellated bark near the base of the trunk, smooth white to pale grey bark above, a crown of both intermediate and adult leaves, large numbers of flower buds borne on leafless sections of branchlets in groups of seven, creamy white flowers and cylindrical to barrel-shaped or bell-shaped fruit.

 Description

 Corymbia confertiflora is an often straggly or crooked tree that typically grows to a height of 3-18 m and forms a lignotuber.
 It has rough, tessellated dark grey bark near the base, then abruptly white to pale grey bark above, the smooth bark shed in thin flakes.
 The tree is usually deciduous in the dry season.
 Young plants and coppice regrowth have sessile round, heart-shaped or egg-shaped leaves that are 98-230 mm long, 42-17 mm wide and arranged in opposite pairs.
 The crown is composed of both intermediate and adult leaves that are the same shade of dull green on both sides, heart-shaped to broadly elliptical to egg-shaped, 60-160 mm long, 25-103 mm wide and more or less sessile or on a petiole 1-5 mm long.
 The flower buds are arranged in leaf axils on leafless parts of branchlets on a much-branched peduncle that is up to 20 mm long.
 The buds are arranged in groups of seven or more on each branch of the peduncle, on pedicels 7-30 mm long.
 Mature buds are pear-shaped, 4-7 mm long and 4-5 mm wide with a rounded, sometimes pointed operculum.
 Flowering occurs from July to December and the flowers are creamy white.
 The fruit is a woody cylindrical, barrel-shaped or bell-shaped capsule 7-16 mm long and 6-12 mm wide and thin-walled with the valves enclosed in the fruit.